 Once appointed, the RO’s role is to run the election; the board’s role is to promote the elections.

-The board must appoint an RO to manage the election process at least 9 weeks before the September election day date.
-To meet these timetable requirements boards need to start election planning in May/June, i.e. 3-4 months ahead of election day.
+Student Elections have been shortened to a 31 - day timetable.
+The board must appoint an RO to manage the election process at least 4 weeks before the September election day date.

 Once appointed, the RO should use the election planner tool below to generate a timetable of events for the election.